nuuuwan/news_lk3_data/README.md

 *2024-11-07 23:22:00* · [`economynextcom`](https://economynext.com/186569-186569/) · `en`

-ECONOMYNEXT – Sri Lanka’s application to become a member in the BRICS has been rejected by the group’s current membership, but its request to become a member of New Development Bank (NDB) established by member countries to mobilise resources for infrastructure in emerging markets, the cabinet spokesman said.
+ECONOMYNEXT – Sri Lanka’s application to become a member in the BRICS has been rejected by the group’s current membership, but its request to become a member of BRICS’ New Development Bank (NDB) has been accepted, the cabinet spokesman said.

 Established in 2015 by BRICS (Brazil, Russia, India, China, and South Africa), the NDB is a multilateral development bank aimed at mobilising resources for infrastructure and sustainable development projects in BRICS and other emerging markets and developing countries (EMDCs).

 Sri Lanka applied for the membership of BRICS when its delegation led by Foreign Secretary Aruni Wijewardena took part in the BRICS summit last month held in Russia.

 BRICS, an economic and political group has been gaining increasing relevance in recent years.

+It poses several potential challenges to the global dominance of the United States and the central role of the U.S. dollar in international trade and finance.

 ...